 Speaking of affectionate uses of petit(e), the words for "boyfriend" and "girlfriend" are petit ami and petite amie (literally, "little friend"):

-And as for my first girlfriend, one of my first girlfriends is still my wife.
+And as for my first girlfriend, one of my first girlfriends is still my wife, so there.

 Going back to petit(e) as in "young," the words for "granddaughter" and "grandson" are petite-fille ("little daughter") and petit-fils ("little son").
 Note that these words are hyphenated, unlike petit ami/petite amie: